-Proper socialisation from a young age will ensure you have a great family pet that is level-headed and a valuable addition to the household.
+Proper socialization from a young age will ensure you have a great family pet that is level-headed and a valuable addition to the household.
 When it comes to strangers coming into the home, these dogs will be highly suspicious and could get aggressive because of their guarding instincts.
-Again, proper socialisation can help to combat this issue.
+Again, proper socialization can help to combat this issue.

 Some larger dog breeds are not well suited to apartment living.
 However, the Bull Mastiff is not one of them, which is great news if you live in a smaller property or in an apartment.
 These dogs are not high-energy and don’t need loads of room to jump around and play.

 You should, of course, make sure your pet does get enough exercise despite the low energy levels and illness.
 Living in an apartment means you may not have an outdoor area where you can encourage your pet to exercise.
 However, daily walks are perfectly fine for the Bullmastiff, and your pet can then head back to your apartment for a well-earned rest!